 - treason, per Penal Code 37.

-There are three things a prisoner can do to challenge a sentence of LWOP that a court has already imposed.
-These are:
+Three main ways a prisoner can challenge an LWOP sentence that a California court has already imposed include:

 - petition the governor for a commutation,